grrigore/INLARG/README.md

 This application was created for "Android Basics Nanodegree by Google" as a challenge.

-It's a simple one activity app which purpose it's to get used to layouts.
+It's a simple one activity app which purpose is to get used to layouts.